PeterKapor/Arduino-Button/README.md

 - Supports both types of button
   - **DownIsLow** - when the button is pressed, it is reading LOW
   - **DownIsHigh** - when the button is pressed, it is reading HIGH
+- Prepared support for multiple buttons (not yet tested)

 ## Examples
 - **01.TurnOnLedIfButtonPressed** - turn the LED on or off based on the state of the button (if the button is down the LED is on)